chris-hunter/org.openhab.binding.sharptv/README.md

 For muting/unmuting, send that item the On or OFF commands.

 For powering on or off, send that item the ON or OFF commands.

+For setting the AV Mode, you set the item to the number that corresponds to the desired AV Mode.
+There doesn't appear to be a standard numbering scheme, so you may need to consult the manual for your specific model TV.